veeto

 Key Takeaways

-• Expands early voting by requiring counties to provide satellite voting locations 29 days before elections.
+• Expands early voting by allowing vote-by-mail ballots to be cast in person up to 29 days before election day.

-• Mandates at least one early voting site be open for 6 hours on the Saturday before election day.
+• Requires counties to provide at least one early voting location on the Saturday before election day for 6 hours.

 • Strengthens penalties for voter intimidation and interference with election officials.